CyrusNajmabadi/lang-design/CollectionLiterals.md

 While collection literals can be used for many scenarios, there are a few that they are not capable of replacing.
 These include:

 * Multi-dimensional arrays (e.g. `new int[5, 10] { ... }`).
-There is no facility to include the dimensions, and all literals are either linear or map structures only.
+There is no facility to include the dimensions, and all collection literals are either linear or map structures only.

 * Collections which pass special values to their constructors.
 For example `new Dictionary<string, object>(CaseInsensitiveComparer.Instance)`.
 There is no facility to access the constructor being used in either target or natural-typing scenarios.

 * Nested collection initializers, e.g. `new Widget { Children = { w1, w2, w3 } }`.
-This form needs to stay as it has very different semantics from `Children = [w1, w2, w3]`.
+This form needs to stay since it has very different semantics from `Children = [w1, w2, w3]`.
 The former calls `.Add` repeatedly on `.Children` while the latter would assign a new collection over `.Children`.
 We could consider having the latter form fall back to adding to an existing collection if `.Children` can't be assigned, but that seems like it could be extremely confusing.

 ## Syntax Ambiguities
 [syntax-ambiguities]: #syntax-ambiguities